Smithsonian Marine Ecosystems Exhibit

 - Wheelchair Accessibility

-The facility is fully accessible to visitors with mobility challenges. - Service Animals
+Public exhibit areas are generally designed to be accessible to visitors with mobility needs. - Service Animals

 Tips for Visiting